Bay & Workshop Management

 - Click Put On Hold.

-What you'll see: The bay card changes to an amber colour scheme with a pause icon badge, making it immediately visible that this job is paused.
+What you will see: The bay card changes to an amber colour scheme with a pause icon badge, making it immediately visible that this job is paused.
 The job still occupies the bay -- the vehicle has not moved.

 Resuming a Held Job